Robotecom/BrainSqueezer/README.md

+# BrainSqueezer
-# BrainSqueezer is a collection of games into a single game app built using the New Google UI-Building Tool "Jetpack Compose"
+It is a collection of games into a single game app built using the New Google UI-Building Tool "Jetpack Compose"